Z4rkos/centipyde/README.md

         methods can use them (composition).
     * A recursive mode or setting.

+* Add more options:
+    Should really have the option of using things like SSL, proxies, etc...

 * Make things prettier:
     Add some color to the output and a banner of some kind.
 Should also include information about the current settings. and process.